Mathias Gidsel: Füchse Berlin

 After debuting for the Danish national team, he joined German side Füchse Berlin, where he signed a contract until 2028 with the club.
 With the club, he won the 2022/23 EHF European League.
 In the 2023–24 Bundesliga season, he scored the second-most goals overall with 263, but the most excluding penalties.

 In 2025, he extended his contract until 2029.

 The same year, he was named IHF World Player of the Year for the second time in his career.
 In the 2024–25 season, he broke the record for most open-play goals scored in a single Bundesliga season with 264 goals.
 That season, he won the 2024–25 Handball-Bundesliga, which was the first in club history.
 The same season, he played in the 2024–25 EHF Champions League final, where Füchse lost to league rivals SC Magdeburg.
+In 2025 he was named the Danish Sports Name of the Year, which was the first time a handball player won it as an individual.
+In 2026 he was named IHF Player of the year, and became the first player ever to win the award three times in a row.

+In August 2026 he reached 1,000 goals in the Bundesliga, becoming the second fastest player to do so after Polish Jerzy Klempel.

 He plays in number 19 because of his admiration of the French player Luc Abalo.

 National team

-Gidsel debuted for the Danish national team on November 7, 2020 against Finland, where he scored 3 goals.
+Gidsel debuted for the Danish national team on 7 November 2020 against Finland, where he scored 3 goals.
 His first major tournament was at the 2021 World Cup where he became a world champion with the Danish team.
 His first match at a major tournament was against Bahrain, where he scored 10 goals, which was the record for the most goals for a major tournament debutant ever for the Danish national team, although he did only hold the record for 6 days when Emil Manfeldt Jakobsen scored 12 against Japan.

 In that tournament, he was included in the All Star team and the Danish handball expert Lars Krogh Jeppesen called him the best Danish player at the tournament.

 At the 2020 Olympics in Tokyo, Gidsel won the MVP award, while winning silver medals with the Danish team.

 He won gold medals at the 2023 World Championship with the Danish team.
 He was the top scorer at the tournament with 60 goals.

 At 2024 European Championship he was the joint top scorer together with Portugal's Martim Costa with 54 goals, and was in the all star team.
+Denmark did however only win silver medals, losing to France in the final after extra time.